pengowray/VaraHuffmanNet/README.md

   *  There's no compression with the format

+  *  Empty messages are made up of just the four header bytes and nothing else.

+  *  Unlike Huffman encoded messages, there is no parity byte, nor message length in the header.

-  *  Here's why last character of the header is `\r`, carriage return (CR), if you're curious.
+  *  If you're curious, here's why last character of the header is `\r`, also known a carriage return (CR).
 It appears to be a neat little hack.
 The `\r` was used by MacOS 9 as a line separator, but Winlink uses it as half of the `\r\n` line separator found on Windows and DOS.
 In a DOS terminal, the `\r` moves the text cursor back to the start of the line, while the `\n` starts a new line.
 By leaving off the new line, if the whole packet is printed directly to a Windows terminal, the `\r` returns the cursor to the start of the header, so the message following it will overwrite and hide the "HE0" of the header.
 The user will then only see the message and not the header.
 I don't know if this hack was ever useful in practice.

-  *  Plain Bytes mode is used when Huffman compression does not have decrease the message size, or that's the intention.
-VARA's provided source code appears to be a little suboptimial.
+  *  Plain Bytes mode is used when Huffman compression does not decrease the message size, or that's the intention.
+VARA's provided source code appears to be suboptimial in this regard.
 When considering the size of the compressed message, it doesn't consider the size of the Huffman tables, so it underestimates the actual size of the Huffman compressed message.
 This means for smaller messages it will sometimes choose to compress the message even when this adds more bytes.
 (Is this the case with the release version too?
 Can we double check this behavior?)

-  *  Empty messages are made up of just the four header bytes and nothing else.

-  *  Unlike Huffman encoded messages, there is no parity byte, nor message length in the header.

 ## Huffman Message format

 * Bytes 0 to 4: begin with the 4 byte header `48 45 33 0D` "HE3\r"